-- ® Moretus is an impressive circular Eratosthenian Era crater located in the southern region of the Moon, near the central meridian. - ® Look for deep-terraced walls and a prominent central peak.
-To the northwest look for the craters Cysatus and Gruemberger. - © To the northeast and east look for the craters Curtius, Zach, Pentland, and Simpelius; to the south observe the remote craters Short and Newton.
+- ® Moretus is an impressive circular Eratosthenian Era crater located in the southern region of the Moon, near the central meridian. - © To the northeast and east look for the craters Curtius, Zach, Pentland, and Simpelius; to the south observe the remote craters Short and Newton.